-Strategy/Narrative Results 2020:
+Strategy Results 2021:

-Behavioral Health Collaborative: The volume of behavioral health patients in the Adventist Health and Rideout Emergency Department has steadily increased in recent years due to the lack of funding for behavioral health services and lack of facilities/providers in our rural area.
-In order to deliver the highest quality of care for behavioral health patients in the Emergency Department, Adventist Health and Rideout partnered with county resources to imbed county-paid crisis counselors in the Emergency Department 24 hours a day.
-In 2020, AHRO's Emergency Department saw 2,396 patients with behavioral health complaints Using tele-psychiatry services and clear clinical pathways the team worked together to see 100 percent of the patients with a behavioral health diagnosis.
-Medications are started or resumed, safety plans designed, and follow up appointments are arranged by the team.
-As a team, the county and hospital have created a process to provide high quality care to the psychiatric patient in the ED.
-By working together, we have safely discharged back into our community approximately 54% of the patients seen.
-This ability to discharge patient's home is made possible through the creation of a robust safety program and discharge plans by our county worker's and tele-psychiatry services.
-Every patient receives true psychiatric care while they are in the ED and this includes the same type of assessment, medication recommendations, and discharge and safety plans performed by behavioral health experts.

-ED Bridge Program: In order to address the growing opioid problem in the area, Adventist Health and Rideout and Vituity applied for and was awarded a \$175,000 grant in 2019 from the California Bridge Program.
-Funding was received in 2019 for ED staff training, physician X-waiver credentialing, and used to hire a Substance Use Navigator.
-Through this grant, we were able to support 32 ED providers to do the extensive X-Waiver training program to build a MAT program from the ground up.
-In 2020 Adventist Health and Rideout applied for and was awarded an additional \$100,000 from DHCS to continue the ED Bride Program.
+- Behavioral Health Collaborative: The volume of behavioral health patients in the Adventist Health and Rideout Emergency Department has steadily increased in recent years due to the lack of funding for behavioral health services and lack of facilities/providers in our rural area.
+In order to deliver the highest quality of care for behavioral health patients in the Emergency Department, Adventist Health and Rideout partnered with county resources to imbed countypaid crisis counselors in the Emergency Department 24 hours a day.
+In 2021, AHRO's Emergency Department saw 2,341 patients with behavioral health complaints.
+Using tele-psychiatry services and clear clinical pathways the team worked together to see 100 percent of the patients with a behavioral health diagnosis.
+Medications were started or resumed, safety plans designed, and follow up appointments were arranged by the team.
+As a team, the county and hospital have created a process to provide high quality care to the psychiatric patient in the ED. - ED Bridge Program: In order to address the growing opioid problem in the area, Adventist Health and Rideout and Vituity applied for and was awarded a \$175,000 grant in 2019 and another grant was awarded in 2020 for an additional \$100,000.
+These grants have afforded the program the opportunity to hire a Substance Use Navigator, provide ED staff training, and provide 32 ED physician X-waiver credentialing to build the MAT Program.
 The Substance Use Navigator works to identify people with opioid use disorder in the emergency room.
 Patients are then able to immediately receive treatment for their withdrawal symptoms with the medication buprenorphine (suboxone), and are linked from the ED into continued outpatient treatment in the community clinics.
-In 2020 this program served 723 unique individuals.
+In 2021, Although no additional grant funding was not received, the program continues to support 32 ED providers and a substance use navigator.
+In 2021, the program provided services to 179 individuals.